Hitting the wrong key can explain away a typo, but using the wrong word can damage your credibility as a writer.

 Don’t let the US spellings confuse you.
 Americans use practice as both a noun and a verb.

-US EXAMPLE – Doctor James practices medicine at his medical practice on Phillip Island.
+U.S. EXAMPLE – Doctor James practices medicine at his medical practice in New York.

 In Australia and the UK there are different spellings for the noun and the verb.